Luas: Stops and lines

 The cost of building the original Red and Green Lines was €728m.

 It was envisaged in the original plans that the Green Line would meet the Red Line at O'Connell Street.
 However, two separate unconnected lines were built, leaving a 1.1 km (10–15 minute walk) – through O'Connell Street, Westmoreland Street, College Green and Grafton Street – between the two lines.
 Plans to link the lines were announced with the proposed building of the BX Line under Transport 21: this was opened to passengers on 9 December 2017.
 There are 32 stops on the Red Line and 35 (plus two extra unopened stops surrounding Carrickmines) on the Green Line.

-A third line to Lucan (Line F) was planned.
-It was planned to start in the city centre and travel north west to Lucan.
-However, as of April 2024, no information is available on any plans to progress this line.
+A third line to Lucan, known as Line F or Luas Lucan, was planned from an early stage; there had been a tram to Lucan in the era of the Dublin tramways.
+Development of a preferred route for this line began in 2024.